bagdemir/propane/README.md

 <img src="https://travis-ci.org/bagdemir/propane.svg?branch=master"/> [![Coverage Status](https://coveralls.io/repos/github/bagdemir/propane/badge.svg?branch=master)](https://coveralls.io/github/bagdemir/propane?branch=master) <img src="https://img.shields.io/packagist/l/doctrine/orm.svg" /> [![GitHub version](https://badge.fury.io/gh/bagdemir%2Fpropane.svg)](https://badge.fury.io/gh/bagdemir%2Fpropane)

+Propane is a light-weight Java framework for Configuration Management that intend to take advantage of structured data serialization format, YAML, by providing configurations context-awareness.

-Propane is a light-weight Java framework for Configuration Management.
-This project is inspired by the Netflix's Archaius project with some cool new features like annotation based configuration entities, custom context definitions and so on.
+Propane is inspired by the Netflix's Archaius project with some cool new features like annotation based configuration entities, custom context definitions and so on.
 If Archaius works for you, probably, you would keep it.
- If you make some considerations on managing your configurations throughout your applications from the scratch, Propane might be the right solution for you.
+ If you make some considerations on managing your configurations throughout your new applications from the scratch, Propane might be the right solution for you.

 [Check out Project's home for API docs.] (http://propane.moo.io)